 Lucca

 Lucca is a historic town located north of Pisa.
 The town is a bit out of place among the more touristy cities of Pisa and Florence, but that doesn’t mean it doesn’t have something to offer.
 On the contrary.
-With less tourists on your heels, you’ll enjoy the Tuscan atmosphere all the more.
+The town is authentic and has the right Tuscan atmosphere.

 Cinque Terre